DevMountain/Siri/README.md

 {message: 'hello'}
 ```

-Don't forget, to make sure this is valid JSON, let's use the built-in `JSON.stringify` method to convert our object to JSON:
+Don't forget, to make sure this is valid JSON let's use the built-in `JSON.stringify` method to convert our object to JSON:

 ```javascript
 app.get('/', function( req, res ) {